 Beyond the Stall: Building Montana’s First Regenerative Horse Sanctuary

 At Karma Ranch, we believe that true sanctuary isn't just about providing food and shelter; it’s about restoring a horse's agency.
-After years of trauma or neglect, many horses have learned "learned helplessness"—the feeling that their signals don't matter.
-Choice-based horsemanship is the antidote.
-It is a framework that prioritizes the horse’s consent in every interaction.
+After years of trauma or neglect, many horses have learned "learned helplessness"—a psychological state where they believe their signals no longer matter and they simply "shut down" to survive.
+Choice-based horsemanship is the powerful antidote to this trauma.
+It is a framework that prioritizes the horse’s consent in every interaction, moving the relationship from one of control to one of collaborative partnership.

 Here are the three pillars we use to guide our relationship with the herd: